 The second most reported complaint about the Subaru Outback lights is related to the bulbs.
 This problem can easily be tackled just by replacing the bulb.
 This costs around $50 for the replacement of these bulbs.
 Burned bulbs are considered to be a bad problem and they should not be ignored.

-2011 Subaru Outback Problems Related To Transmission Failure
+2011 Subaru Outback Problems #2: Transmission Failure

 Transmission failure can be extremely stressful and no car owner wants to hear the news of a transmission failure for their car.
 For the 2011 Subaru Outback transmission failure is considered to be a terrible problem.
 This is because it requires a full transmission replacement.
 The cost to replace the transmission of the Outback is $4,200 on average.

 There have been several cases of transmission shuddering reported by several owners of the 2011 Subaru Outback.
 In most of the cases experiencing this problem, usually instead of changing the whole transmission changing a simple part can be the solution.
-Parts like the torque convertor, the celluloid, etc. On average, people who have faced this problem have reported that solving the transmission shuddering problem costs about $3,250.
+Parts like the torque converter, the celluloid, etc. On average, people who have faced this problem have reported that solving the transmission shuddering problem costs about $3,250.

 Another one of the Subaru Outback Transmission problems has to be the jerking of the transmission.
 The issue is considered to be extremely problematic.
 In order to solve this problem, the reprogramming of the transmission control module.
 Reprogramming the control module will cost about $150 on average to get rid of this problem.

-2011 Subaru Outback Problems Related To The Engine
+2011 Subaru Outback Problems #4: Engine Problems

 Another problem that is faced by the 2011 Subaru Outback has to be related to the engine issues.
 There are several complaints that are reported against the 2011 Subaru Outback engine issues.
 Most of them are cases of the engine stalling, too much oil consumption, and rough acceleration.